nipun2003/CustomAnalogClock/README.md

   ```
-  default view is seted in minute mode
+  default view is in minute mode

   # Some Important Attributes of xml
   User can add this attribute in view declare in layout to customize the view
   ```
         app:setHourMode="true"
         app:setDialColor="@color/purple_200"